Bielsa gives update on Raphinha, Bamford, Phillips and Koch for Southampton

-Leeds United team news - Marcelo Bielsa reveals latest on Patrick Bamford, Kalvin Phillips and Raphinha for Southampton as Robin Koch heads for surgery
+Leeds United team news - Marcelo Bielsa reveals latest on Patrick Bamford, Kalvin Phillips and Raphinha for Southampton as Robin Koch has surgery

 Leeds United head coach Marcelo Bielsa cannot yet be certain if he will have Kalvin Phillips or Raphinha available to start at Southampton on Saturday but Patrick Bamford will not feature.